TheresaLui/SelfHelpContent_v2/articles/microsoft.web/web-highcpu-linux.md

 ## **Recommended Steps**

 Here are some examples of CPU intensive operations that applications can perform.
-These can be resolved by avoiding these general patterns in your application:
+These can be resolved by avoiding these general patterns in your application: <br>

 * Nested loops with many iterations <br>
 * Storing large collections in memory and iterating through them in each request instead of using efficient search algorithms <br>